 Teresi does not currently have an opponent in the June 28 Republican primary, the winner of which will likely face off against Mendoza in the Nov.
 8 election.
 The Republican primary for comptroller hasn’t been contested in Illinois since 2010.

 On Tuesday, McHenry County Board member Carolyn Schofield, R-Crystal Lake, announced she would run for lieutenant governor as Paul Schimpf’s running mate in the Republican primary for governor.
-Bull Valley businessman Gary Rabine is also running for the Republican nomination for governor.
+Bull Valley businessman Gary Rabine also is running for the Republican nomination for governor.